The First Step in Choosing a Product-Level of Incontinence

 Specialty Sizes - Youth or Bariatric

-For youth and bariatric people, there's extra factors in how to choose the right incontinence product.
+For youth and bariatric people, there are extra factors in how to choose the right incontinence product.
 For both the youth and bariatric sizes it is more difficult to find the right fit due to unique shapes and sizes.
 Most successful people try several different brands until they get the fit and product that controls their incontinence.
 Purchase by the bag when first selecting a product and then buy by the case from then on for economy.

 Youth Size is a person between toddler and adult sizes.
 Both briefs and pull-ups are made in this size.
 Products are categorized by weight and/or measurements.